 Students will gain an expert knowledge and understanding of ethical and medico-legal theories, and the skills needed to apply them to real world scenarios in a diverse range of contexts.
-You will cover a wide variety of ethical and legal subjects including autonomy, consent, refusal of treatment, confidentiality, the moral status of the fetus, resource allocation, genetic testing, HIV testing, medical malpractice, clinical negligence, organ and tissue transplantation, fertility treatment, genetic manipulation, research ethics, stem cell research and euthanasia.
+You will cover a wide variety of ethical and legal subjects including autonomy, consent, refusal of treatment, confidentiality, the moral status of the foetus, resource allocation, genetic testing, HIV testing, medical malpractice, clinical negligence, organ and tissue transplantation, fertility treatment, genetic manipulation, research ethics, stem cell research and euthanasia.

 Although no attendance at the University is required for this programme, we do encourage all students to attend Study Days that are held each year, as a way of meeting both staff and fellow students involved in the programme.
 Students are also encouraged to participate in online discussion groups.

 Students are also provided with one-to-one tutorial support from staff at the Centre via email, telephone or on campus throughout the programme.

 The Postgraduate Open Day will take place in November 2014 on campus.
 Please check our website for details.

 The School of Law will be represented at the Law Fair at Manchester Central on the 18 th of November 2014 from 12.30 to 4pm, if you wish to speak to us on the informal basis.

 For entry in the academic year beginning September 2014, the tuition fees are as follows:

 - PGDip (part-time distance learning)